SPANDigital/presidium/content/_prerequisites/02-environment-setup/02-debian.md

 ---
-title: Debian
+title: Linux/Debian
 ---
-The following script can be used to provision a Debian based environment:
+The following script can be used to provision a Linux/Debian-based environment:

 ```sh
 #!/bin/bash